Edo745/music-genre-classifier/README.md

 - The project's objective is to build a robust classification model capable of distinguishing among 8 distinct musical genres: Rock, Blues, Jazz, Country, EDM, DnB, Drill, Trap.

 ## The idea
+The idea is to divide the songe into 30-second chunks and extract features from each chunk before passing them to the classifier.
+If we have $n$ chunks, we will obtain $n$ predictions.
+The final prediction will be the genre that receives the highest number of votes from the classifier.

+_Note_: the intro and outro of each musical piece have been removed, assuming they are less informative.

 <p align="center">
   <img width="700" src="https://github.com/user-attachments/assets/fa4aa8ce-3fd9-456a-a1f0-a0ca520e79ba">